 In September 2022, BKC announced its "Reclaim the Flame" plan, which was developed in collaboration with its franchisees to accelerate sales growth and drive restaurant-level profitability.
 The plan includes Burger King investing \$400 million through 2024, comprised of \$150 million in advertising and digital investments to "Fuel the Flame" and \$250 million for a "Royal Reset" involving investments in restaurant technology, kitchen equipment, building enhancements and high-quality remodels and relocations.

-In the third quarter of 2022, we entered into an agreement with BKC in connection with their "Reclaim the Flame" investment plan.
-Pursuant to this initiative, BKC has agreed to fund \$120 million in additional advertising expenditures over the period October 1, 2022 through December 31, 2024.
-Following the investment period in 2023 and 2024, participating franchisees, including us, have agreed to increase our advertising fund contributions by 0.5% of restaurant sales through 2026 if a restaurant-level profitability threshold for the Burger King system is met for the full fiscal year 2024, and further through 2028 if a secondary restaurant-level profitability threshold is met for the full fiscal year 2026.

 Under BKC's "Royal Reset" program, BKC will make certain contributions towards franchisee remodel costs, which increase in value if BKC owns the property and/or if the franchisee agrees to pay higher royalty rates over the 20-year franchise term renewal.
 The "Royal Reset" program also includes a \$50 million co-investment with its franchisees in a restaurant refresh program, whereby BKC will match certain restaurant improvement spending by franchisees by providing them with restaurant technology equipment at no cost.

+We have entered into the following agreements related to BKC's "Reclaim the Flame" plan:

-In May 2023, we entered into an agreement and related documentation with BKC that will provide us with approximately \$12.2 million of restaurant technology equipment in 2023, conditioned upon us completing certain repairs, replacements and improvements to our restaurant assets at a cost of approximately \$12.2 million by March 31, 2024.
-As of July 2, 2023, \$1.2 million in equipment has been received by us related to this arrangement and \$7.3 million in qualified repairs, replacements and improvements have been completed by us.
+- In the third quarter of 2022, we entered into an agreement with BKC in connection with their "Reclaim the Flame" advertising investments.
+BKC agreed to fund \$120 million in additional advertising expenditures over the period October 1, 2022 through December 31, 2024.
+Following the investment period in 2023 and 2024, participating franchisees, including us, have agreed to increase our advertising fund contributions by 0.5% of restaurant sales through 2026 if a restaurant-level profitability threshold for the Burger King system is met for the full fiscal year 2024, and further through 2028 if a secondary restaurant-level profitability threshold is met for the full fiscal year 2026. - In the second quarter of 2023, we entered into an agreement and related documentation with BKC in connection with their "Royal Reset" program that will provide us with approximately \$12.2 million of restaurant technology equipment in 2023, conditioned upon us completing certain repairs, replacements and improvements to our restaurant assets at a cost of approximately \$12.2 million by March 31, 2024.
+As of October 1, 2023, \$3.4 million in equipment has been received by us related to this arrangement and \$10.5 million in qualified repairs, replacements and improvements have been completed by us. - In November of 2023, we entered into an agreement with BKC to remodel 64 restaurants in total between 2023 and 2024 in connection with their "Reclaim the Flame" remodel incentive program.
+We expect approximately one-half of the projects we begin in 2024 to be in BKC's latest "Sizzle" restaurant image.
+The new "Sizzle" format includes enhancements to guest experience through digital improvements, updated drive-thru and pick-up, as well as signature design elements We completed the first ground-up "Sizzle" restaurant in the Burger King system in October 2023 in Marion, North Carolina.